rbergDrox/pinoven-event-dispatcher/README.md

 # Todo
 - Deal with a payload.
 - Automatic event hierarchy.
 It means by dealing with BeforeEvent, AfterEvent.
-Perhaps BetweenEvent.
+Perhaps BetweenEvent.??
 - Implement Logger
 - Implement Container
 - Implement CacheInterface
-- Send Specific Event by string.
-These events are not classes.
-Something like `dispatch('dispatcher.instantiated', $values);`.
 - Attach/detach Listener ?
 - Implement  own Collection/Generator
 - Clean Sample
-- Document implementation of prioritizing in Aggregator, Delegate, Event mapper

 # Contribution
  - Create issue: improvement + the reason why it should be implemented or issue + how to reproduce.